Linear Complementary Pairs of Quasi-Cyclic and Quasi-Twisted Codes: Acknowledgment

 \section{Acknowledgment}

-K. Abdukhalikov was supported by UAEU grants G00004233 and G00004614.
-D. Ho was supported by the Tromsø Research Foundation (project “Pure Mathematics in Norway”) and UiT Aurora project MASCOT.
-G. K. Verma was supported by UAEU grant G00004614.
-S. Ling is supported by Nanyang Technological University Research Grant No. 04INS000047C230GRT01 and UAEU grant G00004233.
+K. Abdukhalikov and G. K. Verma were supported by UAEU grants G00004233 and G00004614.
+D. Ho was supported by the Tromsø Research Foundation (project “Pure Mathematics in Norway”), and UiT Aurora project MASCOT.
+S. Ling is supported by Nanyang Technological University Research Grant No. 04INS000047C230GRT01.